-Nestled in a slender fir-clad valley, this pretty town teems with hikers in summer and skiers in winter.
-Backed by the imposing crags of the Bucegi Mountains, it's a dramatic place for a day's hike or, using the network of cabanas open to walkers, several days.
+Nestled in a slender fir-clad valley, Sinaia teems with hikers in summer and skiers in winter.
+Backed by the imposing crags of the Bucegi Mountains, it's a dramatic place for a to hike for the day, or, using the network of cabanas open to walkers, several days.

 The town itself is a melange of crayon-coloured wooden houses contrasted with the 'wedding-cake' style of its grander 19th-century buildings.
-Once home to Romania’s first king, Carol 1, who created a summer retreat here, Peleş Palace is a dream of hidden passages, fairy-tale turrets, vertiginous galleries and classical statues; it's so beguilingly imaginative, it could raise a swoon from the most hardened cynic.
+Once home to Romania’s first king, Carol I, who created a summer retreat here, Peleş Castle is a dream of hidden passages, fairy-tale turrets, vertiginous galleries and classical statues; it's so beguilingly imaginative, it could raise a swoon from the most hardened cynic.

 Sinaia is administratively part of Wallachia but is most easily reached from Transylvania.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Sinaia.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Sinaia.